Executed when a request is made to a file, like so:

 .Requestfile located on the target file’s type chain, and

 All input data will be passed in on a temporary

 POST parameters will be accessible as string attributes of

 the request file.
 In case the user uploaded some files with the same request,

-those will be accessible to you as children of the request file.
+those will be accessible to you at

 The following files are injected in an isolated VM at runtime:

-f - file specified by the request PATH app - pointer to the .Request file being executed request - access request parameters and HTTP request body, uploaded files response - decorate for returning a response
+f - file specified by the request PATH source - pointer to the .Request file being executed request - access request parameters and HTTP request body, uploaded files response - decorate for returning a response

 Note: in the sjs-3 interpreter, these files are accessible as variables.
 You can use them to access the entire filesystem.